p32blo/pl-vm/README.md

 ## Lexical Conventions

-`spaces`, `tabs` and `carriege returns` form the whitespace tokens.
+`spaces`, `tabs` and `carriage returns` are considered whitespace.
 Comments begin with `//` and continue until the end of the line.
 The identifiers for `<ident>` obey the following regular expression:

 	<digit> ::= 0-9
 	<alpha> ::= a-z | A-Z